Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Introduction

 \section{Introduction}

 In today's world, smartphones have become indispensable in everyday life, playing crucial roles in messaging, payments, and identification, among other sensitive tasks.
 Their significance continues to grow, highlighted by the \acposs{eu} plan to introduce a standardized \ac{eudi} wallet by 2026~\cite{eidas}.
 This demonstrates that smartphones are valuable targets for attackers, and no attack path should be considered irrelevant.
 Although software exploits, such as Operation Triangulation~\cite{operation_triangulation}, are usually the primary concern due to their less stringent threat model, the lack of studies on physical \ac{sca} on modern smartphones calls for more exploration in this area.
-Furthermore, the usage of smartphones for critical applications such as messaging, healthcare, payment, and identification (\ac{eudi}) warrants the investigation of more powerful adversarial models.
-Since existing hardware cannot be changed, countermeasures to newly developed hardware attacks must be implemented in software, which is often challenging and insufficient to address the underlying issues identified in the hardware.
+Furthermore, the usage of smartphones for financial transactions, health monitoring, and digital identities (\ac{eudi}) warrants the investigation of more powerful adversarial models.
+Since existing hardware cannot be changed, countermeasures to newly developed hardware attacks must be implemented in software, which is often challenging and insufficient to address the underlying issues.

 Physical attacks are directed at the implementation of an algorithm and its physical effects, in our case the \ac{em} emissions from smartphones.
 Such attacks can be advantageous if, for example, cryptographic operations are conducted within a \ac{tee} which offers software isolation but does not protect against hardware attacks.
+In this paper, we show how to recover the secret \ac{ecdsa} nonce values from software libraries executed on a modern smartphone by \ac{em} \ac{sca}.

+\paragraph{Attack scope and threat model} Our attack scope is to investigate general-purpose application-class processors and popular cryptographic software libraries such as OpenSSL\footnote{\url{https://github.com/openssl/openssl}} and libgcrypt\footnote{\url{https://www.gnupg.org/software/libgcrypt/index.html}} that may run inside or outside the context of a \ac{tee}.
+We do not investigate tamper-resistant hardware such as \acp{se}.
+While some flagship and selected mid‑range devices include such hardware, many devices rely solely on the \ac{tee}.
+This is particularly relevant as phones are increasingly used for sensitive use cases, leaving devices without an \ac{se} to store crucial secrets outside tamper‑resistant hardware.